UC-OSPO-Network/ucospo.net/content/about/_index.md

 ## Our Impact

-As the first system-wide OSPO network in a large university system, we are setting a new standard for open source initiatives in academia.
+As the first system-wide OSPO network in a large university system, we are setting a new standard for open-source initiatives in academia.
 Our success will:

-- Demonstrate the value of a networked approach to supporting open source
+- Demonstrate the value of a networked approach to supporting open-source
 - Serve as a model for other university systems
 - Create expectations for widespread adoption of OSPOs in academic institutions

 ## Key Initiatives

-- Developing an open source repository browser
+- Developing an open-source repository browser
 - Creating curriculum and resource repositories
 - Organizing hackathons and competitions
-- Promoting open source sustainability and best practices
+- Promoting open-source sustainability and best practices

 ## Team